324: Master Ninja II

 Man, that looks like the Brady house, doesn’t it?

 The Brady Bunch was a TV series that ran from 1969-1974.
 It revolved around the adventures of a large step-family.
 The split-level Brady house was the quintessence of late 1960s/early 1970s décor.

 Whoa, bad luck—two on a star.

-“Three on a match is bad luck” is an old military superstition widely spread after WWI by a shrewd match manufacturer who wanted people to use a lot more matches.
+“Three on a match is bad luck” is an old military superstition widely spread after World War I by a shrewd match manufacturer who wanted people to use a lot more matches.

 Boy, you know, Malcolm Forbes really knew how to throw a party.

 Malcolm Forbes (1919-1990) published Forbes magazine and was known for lavish parties; his 70th birthday party in 1989 was especially legendary, costing about $2.5 million.